The Southwest Research-Extension Center, located in Garden City, Kansas, is a unit of K-State Research and Extension.

-The Southwest Research-Extension Center’s primary region of focus is southwest Kansas.
-In particular, the following 26 counties: Barber County, Clark County, Comanche County, Edwards County, Finney County, Ford County, Grant County, Gray County, Greeley County, Hamilton County, Harper County, Haskell County, Hodgeman County, Kearny County, Kingman County, Kiowa County, Meade County, Morton County, Pawnee County, Pratt County, Scott County, Seward County, Stafford County, Stanton County, and Stevens County.
+The programs and services of the Southwest Research-Extension Center are focused on 26 counties in the southwest corner of Kansas.
+These include: Barber County, Clark County, Comanche County, Edwards County, Finney County, Ford County, Grant County, Gray County, Greeley County, Hamilton County, Harper County, Haskell County, Hodgeman County, Kearny County, Kingman County, Kiowa County, Meade County, Morton County, Pawnee County, Pratt County, Scott County, Seward County, Stafford County, Stanton County, and Stevens County.

 There are 12 research and extension faculty located at Garden City.
 Faculty expertise is complemented by 23 full-time support staff including clerical, maintenance, and crop technician classifications.
 Student workers are hired for the summer field season.
 To learn more, visit our faculty and staff page.